bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

         DESTINATION ${CMAKE_INSTALL_DATAROOTDIR}/${PROJECT_NAME}/cmake)
 ```

-Finally the header files are copied to the installation folder.
-For header only libraries usually all header files are supplied, so instead of providing individual files the whole include directory is copied using the `DIRECTORY` keyword.
+Finally, the header files are copied to the installation folder.
+For header-only libraries usually, all header files are supplied, so instead of providing individual files, the whole include directory is copied using the `DIRECTORY` keyword.

 ```cmake
 install(DIRECTORY ${PROJECT_SOURCE_DIR}/include/SI DESTINATION include)